 What Is a Dental Payment Plan?

-A dental payment plan is a program offered by a dentist's office where an expensive procedure can be paid for in smaller amounts over time.
+A dental payment plan is a program offered by a dentist's office where an expensive procedure can be paid for in smaller installments over time.
 Normally there is a written agreement defining how much is owed, what the installment payments are, how long the installments must be paid, and what fees or interest will be charged alongside the original cost of dental care.

 Is a Dental Payment Plan a Good Idea?